-Florida Accountant Indicted for Stealing Client Money Intended for IRS
+Florida Accountant Indicted for Stealing Client Money

 An indictment was unsealed today in Fort Pierce, Fla., charging Joseph Rizzuti with one count of corruptly endeavoring to obstruct the Internal Revenue Service (IRS) and four counts of wire fraud, the Justice Department and the IRS announced.
 The indictment was returned by a grand jury on Nov.
 29, 2012.